Beginners Guide to Cloud Computing for Machine Learning

 Most Common Cloud Computing Services & Their Providers

 The following table presents a quick overview of the services offered by these service providers and might be of interest to an ML beginner.

-This in no way is complete or exhaustive information of the plethora of services these companies provide.
+This is not complete or exhaustive information about the plethora of services these companies provide.
 There is immense competition amongst these top providers making this a dynamic market.
-Hence, the services and their benefits are likely to change over a period of time from when this article has been written.
+Hence, the services and their benefits are likely to change over a period of time from the date of writing this article.
 It is also likely that these vendors offer different pricing based on geographical location.
-This also indicates that the current services offered can only be confirmed by visiting the vendor website whenever such cloud computing services are required.
+This also indicates that the current services offered can only be confirmed by visiting the vendor’s website whenever such cloud computing services are required.

 Machine Learning is the most sought-after technology today.
 With available data, a lot of business decisions could be smartly made for the best outcomes.
 The Research and Technology domains can receive a boost with Machine Learning and Deep Learning Models.
 Naturally, there is a great deal of interest between individuals and companies to try out Machine Learning.